neuromorphicsystems/astrometry/README.md

     # pixels is a len(solution.best_match().stars) x 2 numpy array of float values
 ```

 `astropy.wcs.WCS` provides many more functions to probe the transformation properties and convert from and to pixel coordinates.
 See https://docs.astropy.org/en/stable/api/astropy.wcs.WCS.html for details.
+Astropy (https://pypi.org/project/astropy/) must be installed to use this method.

 ## Print series description and size (without downloading them)